telerik/maui-docs/knowledge-base/datagrid-cell-text-highlight.md

 ## Description

-How can I have highlighted matching text from a search entry inside Telerik UI for .NET MAUI DataGrid Cell?
+In this article I will show you how to highlight a text inside a DataGrid cell when searching from an external UI.

 ## Solution

-This solution uses RadEntry and RadHighlighted Label to achieve the desired result.
+Use a RadEntry/Entry control for the Searching UI

-You can use the `UnformattedText`, `HighlightText` and `HighlightTextColor` properties of RadHighlight Label to get the following result.
+For highlighting the text in the DataGrid, you have to use a `CellTemplateColumn` and add a `RadHighlightLabel` in it.
+Then set the following properties to the control: `UnformattedText`, `HighlightText` and `HighlightTextColor` properties of RadHighlight Label to get the following result.

 ![DataGrid Highlighted Text](images/highlightedtext.png)